BenWolstencroft/home-assistant-floorplan/README.md

 These node positions are used by location providers (like the Bermuda integration) to calculate the location of tracked devices (phones, tags, etc.) through BLE signal triangulation.

+## Location Providers

+### Bermuda Location Provider

+The Bermuda location provider converts Bermuda's distance-to-beacon measurements into 3D coordinates using trilateration.

+#### How It Works

+Bermuda tracks devices by measuring the signal strength (RSSI) from each device to each BLE scanner node, then calculates the distance.
+The Floorplan integration uses these distances to perform 3D trilateration:

+1. **Discovery**: Automatically finds all `distance_to_*` sensors created by Bermuda for tracked devices
+2. **Matching**: Maps sensor names to beacon nodes in your floorplan configuration
+3. **Triangulation**: Uses least-squares 3D trilateration to calculate the most likely position
+4. **Coordinates**: Returns [X, Y, Z] coordinates that can be displayed on your Lovelace card

+#### Requirements

+- Bermuda integration installed and configured in Home Assistant
+- At least 3 beacon nodes configured in the floorplan with valid coordinates
+- Distance sensors from Bermuda must be available (not unknown/unavailable)

+#### Configuration

+No special configuration needed!
+Just:
+1. Set up your beacon nodes as described above
+2. Install and configure the Bermuda integration
+3. Use the location provider services to get coordinates

+#### Limitations

+- Requires **at least 3 distance measurements** to triangulate (ideally 4+ for better accuracy)
+- Accuracy depends on beacon node placement and Bermuda's distance accuracy
+- Z-coordinate accuracy is limited - primarily useful for X/Y localization within a floor
+- Devices must be in range of at least 3 beacons to calculate position

 ### Room Boundaries and Coordinates

 All coordinates and dimensions in the floorplan configuration are in **meters**.